CoolDude2349/schoolworkforall/README.md

 Some of these pages can be viewable offline!
 You will have to visit them online first though.
 I know a trick though if it isnt working.
 Even if you only see a glimpse of the content, you can view it offline.

-You can also copy my scripts to your own website and host it over there.
+You can also fork this repo and host it over there.
+Just be prepeared to change all the relative urls for the offline pages, local storage, and service worker!

 Links for the most op pages (for offline mode):